QwikDev/qwik/packages/qwik/src/core/api.md

     readonly $getObjectById$: (id: number | string) => any;
     // (undocumented)
     readonly $locale$: string;
-    // Warning: (ae-forgotten-export) The symbol "ObjToProxyMap" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     readonly $proxyMap$: ObjToProxyMap;
     // Warning: (ae-forgotten-export) The symbol "Scheduler" needs to be exported by the entry point index.d.ts